Kenneth Oxford: Merseyside

 He was appointed deputy chief constable of Merseyside Police in 1974, and became chief constable in 1976.
 His tenure of the latter role was beset by controversy.
 From his appointment Oxford made a clear commitment to improving the manpower, facilities and structure of the Merseyside force.
 He also expanded beat policing at the expense of mobile patrols as a means of improving police/public relations.

 One of Oxford's first decisions as Chief Constable was to disband his force's "Task Force", a mobile support unit modeled on the Metropolitan Police's Special Patrol Group (SPG) which had gained a reputation for excessive force and harassment among Liverpool's black community.
 Oxford received the congratulations of the Merseyside Community Relations Council for scrapping the "Task Force", which he felt himself had been responsible for some heavy-handed tactics.

 By the late 1970s the relationship between Merseyside Police and parts of deprived communities in Liverpool had plummeted, and a series of incidents of alleged excessive force culminated in the death of Jimmy Kelly in June 1979.
 Kelly, who had been arrested for being drunk and disorderly, died in custody, and witnesses alleged that they had seen officers assaulting him.
 More allegations of police brutality followed, and the local MP, Sir Harold Wilson, called for a public inquiry.

-Kenneth Oxford responded to the wave of pressure that followed with a staunch refusal to discuss the case with his police committee which included both Tory and Labour groups of Liverpool City Council.
+Oxford responded to the wave of pressure that followed with a staunch refusal to discuss the case with his police committee which included both Tory and Labour groups of Liverpool City Council.
 The most vociferous of these critics was Margaret Simey, who led the Labour Group on the Police Committee.
 Simey had previously voiced concerns over what she saw as overly forceful and aggressive policing by Merseyside police and pushed hard for an inquiry.
 Oxford responded in his annual report by referring to "vituperative, misinformed comment made by members of the County Council, but more unfortunately by members of the Police Committee".

 Oxford was a passionate advocate of the operational independence of Chief Constables and resented any demand from the Police Committee to justify his decisions.
 He openly regarded criticisms by elected councillors and community leaders as a politically motivated assault upon the police service.
 Oxford, together with James Anderton, Chief Constable of Greater Manchester, became the focal point for a debate over police accountability that raged throughout the 1980s and remains unresolved to this day.